-Branding, Creative Direction
+Branding, Creative Direction, Graphic Design

 I Got Chu is a churros specialty shop, serving bold, wacky dips and toppings you never thought you would dip and love with your churros.
 Straying far from the traditional way of enjoying this well-loved snack, the brand is all for breaking rules and doing whatever it takes to get the best churro accompaniment, because they believe good churros are worth fighting for.